Acts Chapter Twenty One

 God not only changed the hearts of the people in Caesarea in the previous passage but we see here that some of them even went on to travel with Paul.
 This is a good reminder that our testimony is a combination of our words and actions.
 The people there heard Paul's words before and now some are going to get to see his actions in the face of persecution.
 That will help them to grow in their faith.
 Mnason also reminds us that, as Christians, we should be ready to share our things (homes, finances, time, etc) with those who are fellow workers for the Lord.

-When we arrived at Jerusalem, the brothers received us warmly.
-The next day Paul and the rest of us went to see James, and all the elders were present.
-Paul greeted them and reported in detail what God had done among the Gentiles through his ministry.
+In Yerushalayim, the brothers received us warmly.
+The next day Sha'ul and the rest of us went in to Ya'akov, and all the elders were present.
+After greeting them, Sha'ul described in detail each of the things God had done among the Gentiles through his efforts.

 Paul made a courtesy call on the leaders of the church in Jerusalem.
 I say this because there are many who take his visit here and try to make a case for a certain "church" structure and even to go so far as calling a man on earth the "head of the church".
 In Ephesians 1, Paul explained that God's will is for Jesus to be the head of the church and not a man here on earth.
 Paul worked with the leaders of the believers in Jerusalem but he was subject to Jesus Christ and listened to the Holy Spirit for direction.
 He simply informed them about what God had been doing in his life.
 (We would call this sharing a testimony.)